eliotharper/cnx16/README.md

 ## Postman Collection

-[Download the Postman collection](resources/cnx16.json.postman_collection?raw=true) that includes the Fuel REST API methods used in this session.
+Right-click on [this link](resources/cnx16.json.postman_collection?raw=true) and click 'Save Link As...' to download the Postman collection that includes the Fuel REST API methods used in this session.

 Download Postman from [getpostman.com](http://getpostman.com).